programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 5: Running PhraseMatcher

-However related to AI risk, a list of individual word token  is not illuminating enough to assess red flags in licence agreements.
-As such, we use spaCy’s in-built PhraseMatcher, which overlays our dictionary rules across our licence corpus and reassembles word matches based on the patterns established.
+However related to AI risk, a list of individual word tokens is not illuminating enough to assess red flags in licence agreements.
+As such, we use spaCy’s in-built PhraseMatcher, which overlays the outlined dictionary rules onto our licence corpus, before returning word and phrase matches based on the patterns established.

 First, load the matchers -

     phrase_matcher = PhraseMatcher(nlp.vocab)
     token_matcher = Matcher(nlp.vocab)

-You could include attr = lower after nlp.vocab, though this would convert all results into lowercase, instead of our more fine account of sentence structure by including lowercasing in each dictionary section -
+You can also include attr = lower after nlp.vocab, though this would convert all results into lowercase, although our current code more finely accounts for sentence structure by including lowercasing for specific dictionary sections.

 Then, return the word tokens and the categories of risk in your dictionary, to ensure that both matchers are properly assigned -